kamlesh-21/kamlesh-21/README.md

-- 👋 Hi, I’m @kamlesh-21. with 12+ years of experience in Marketing and Corporate Sales
+- 👋 Hi, I’m @kamlesh-21. with 12+ years of experience in Marketing (ATL/BTL/Dgital) and Corporate Sales, largely in hospitality and Internet segment.
-- 👀 I’m in self pursuit of understanding computer science & engineering in depth to do challenging and innovative projects with high level tools.
+- 👀 I’m in self pursuit of understanding web and software development to enhance my skillset, and take upon challenging and innovative projects.
-- 🌱 I’m currently learning Programming Languages, Data Structures and Algorithms, How to better design the programs & more...
+- 🌱 In my current web dev journey, i am learning front end web development with technologies such as HTML, CSS, Javascript, API, Bootstrap, React, Advanced React.
+Also possess basic level understanding and expereince in C, sqlite, python and flask.
-- 👀 I started my career with Corp Sales & Marketing.
-Then went on to head profit center for 5+ years (pre pandemic).
-I am working with a consulting startup now  🚀👩‍💻.
+- 👀 In the past i have headed profit center with P&L responsibilities, led team of Inside Sales Execs and ran my own startup for 1.5 years.
+Currently assisting an Electric Vehicle startup in Sales and Digital marketing (content development, social media campaigns, lead generation)  🚀👩‍💻.
-- 💞️ I’m looking to collaborate & learn more on developing Technologies.
+- 💞️ I’m looking to collaborate & work on developing Technologies.
 Open to roles.
 - 📫 How to reach me  - kumar2105k@gmail.com

 <!---